-Why prehabilitation is the key to faster recovery after arthroplasty
+Why prehabilitation is the key to a faster recovery after endoprosthesis surgery

-In modern medicine, prehabilitation – preparing the patient for an upcoming operation – is becoming increasingly important.
-Particularly in endoprosthetics, the replacement of joints with artificial implants, it has been shown that targeted prehabilitation can lead to significantly better postoperative results.
-But why is that so?
-This blog post examines the different aspects of prehabilitation and shows how it positively influences recovery after arthroplasty.
+In modern medicine, prehabilitation – preparing patients for upcoming surgery – is gaining increasing importance.
+Particularly in endoprosthetics, the replacement of joints with artificial implants, targeted prehabilitation has been shown to lead to significantly better postoperative outcomes.
+But why is this the case?
+This blog post examines the various aspects of prehabilitation and shows how it positively influences recovery after endoprosthetic surgery.

 What is prehabilitation?

-Prehabilitation is a preventative rehabilitation program carried out before surgical intervention.
-The aim is to improve the patient's physical and psychological condition in order to be able to better cope with the stress of the operation.
-Prehabilitation includes various measures, including targeted exercises, nutritional advice and psychological support.
+Prehabilitation is a preventive rehabilitation program conducted before surgical intervention.
+Its goal is to improve the patient's physical and mental condition to better cope with the stresses of the operation.
+Prehabilitation encompasses various measures, including targeted exercises, nutritional counseling, and psychological support.

 Goals of prehabilitation

-3. Psychological preparation: Reduction of fears and stress before the operation.
+- Psychological preparation: Reduction of anxiety and stress before the operation.

 The influence of prehabilitation on postoperative recovery